 Why NAD+ levels matter

-Increased NAD+ levels are important as prior research has shown they can result in more youthful cellular function thru improved mitochondria health.
+Prior research has shown supplementation with NMN can raise NAD+ levels and result in more youthful cellular function thru improved mitochondria health.
 NAD+ levels naturally drop as we age and is thought to be a key driver in many age related diseases and health problems.
 Restoring NAD+ levels to youthful levels has proven to work in restoring youthful energy and performance in mouse studies.

 NAD+ is a key factor in cellular health as it is required to power all activity in every cell of our bodies.